 all the authorised unit trust funds listed in this Prospectus or, where the singular is used, any one of those funds pounds sterling, or any currency which may be the lawful currency of the UK from time to time.
-Any change from Sterling to any other currency will take place by operation of law and in such circumstances will not require Unitholder consent a Unit which distributes its income
+Any change from Sterling to any other currency will take place by operation of law and in such circumstances will not require Unitholder consent.